Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/force_field.rst

    :Panel:     :menuselection:`Particle System --> Force Fields Settings`

-The Force Field Settings Panel allows you to make each individual act as a force field, allowing them to affect other dynamic systems, or even, each other.
+The Force Field Settings panel allows you to make each individual act as a force field, allowing them to affect other dynamic systems, or even, each other.

 Self Effect